-Note: this page hasn't been updated for a few years now...
+Note: this page hasn't been updated for many years now...

 So who is Ranulf anyway?

 I guess I'm not normally in the habit of telling people who I am but here's a little synopsis anyway...

 Most people know me as Ralf, not Ranulf.
 That started with a friend of mine at school, who decided that 2 syllables in a name was too many.
 His name was Matthew, and everyone called him Matt or Maff...
 Anyway, Ralf kind of stuck and now more people call me Ralf than Ranulf.
 But, Chief (as in Wigham) is right out.
 Got that?